svanimisetti/CarND-Traffic-Sign-Classifier-Project/writeup_traffic_sign_classifier_SV.md

 ![Bar-Chart][image2]

-###Design and Test a Model Architecture
+#### Design and Test a Model Architecture

+##### Data pre-processing

-####1.
-Describe how, and identify where in your code, you preprocessed the image data.
+*1. Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.
+Pre-processing refers to techniques such as converting to grayscale, normalization, etc.*

 The code for this step is contained in the fourth code cell of the IPython notebook.